moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-max-subscribe-id format title="MOQT MAX_SUBSCRIBE_ID Message"}

-* Subscribe ID: The maximum valid Subscribe ID for the session.
+* Subscribe ID: The new Maximums Subscribe ID for the session.
 If a Subscribe ID
 equal or larger than this is used in any message, including SUBSCRIBE,
 the publisher MUST close the session with an error of 'Too Many Subscribes'.
 More on Subscribe ID in {{message-subscribe-req}}.